Skip to main content

 What should I wear to Matthias?

-The venue data does not specify a dress code, and the Kollwitzkiez neighbourhood setting points toward a more relaxed atmosphere than a formal hotel dining room.
+The venue data does not specify a dress code, the Kollwitzkiez neighbourhood setting points toward a more relaxed atmosphere than a formal hotel dining room.
 Smart, put-together clothing is a reasonable baseline for a €€€€ one-star restaurant, but rigid formality is not expected here.

 What are alternatives to Matthias in Berlin?